-Objectives of sansk-net project .
+Objectives of Sansk-net Project

-The basic objectives of the "Sansk-net" program are the following:
+The basic objectives of the "Sansk-net" Project are the following:

-- 1. To present the database available in different institutions in a computer framework. - 2.
-To assist the institutions to develop the hardware, software and the technical capability - 3.
-To place the information in the modern technical framework. - 4.
-To develop computerized linkage among the different institution, so that, each Institution can have access to the database available in the other institutions. - 5.
-To make use of the principles and techniques available in Nyaaya, VyaakaraNa, Vedanta and Vedanta for developing new paradigms for the computer. - 6.
-To develop packages for training for the faculties in the scientific work and shaastric World for making best use of the infra-structural facility. - 7.
-To facilitate preservation of the information on rare manuscript, Vedic literature and Shaastras.
+1. To present the database available in different institutions in a computer framework.

+2. To assist the institutions to develop the hardware, software and the technical capability to place the information in the modern technical framework.

+3. To develop computerized linkage among the different institutions, so that, each Institution can have access to the database available in the other institutions.

+4. To make use of the principles and techniques available in Nyaaya, VyaakaraNa, Vedanta and Vedanta for developing new paradigms for the computer.

+5. To develop packages for training for the faculties in the scientific work and Shaastric World for making best use of the infra-structural facility.

+6. To facilitate preservation of the information on rare manuscript, Vedic literature and Shaastras.